Toronto Fire Services: Organization

 A command vehicle used by Toronto Fire leadership to coordinate activity on the scene of a large incident.

-The fire chief (C1), as well as the four commanding deputy chiefs (C2 through C5), are all based at 4330 Dufferin Street, which is the central headquarters for both Toronto Fire and Toronto Paramedic Services.
-There are four division commanders (C6 through C9), each based in their respective commands: north, east, south and west.
+The fire chief (Chief Jim Jessop) as well as the four commanding deputy chiefs (Paul Fitzgerald, Steven Darling, Therese Chen, Steven Wilson) are all based at 4330 Dufferin Street, which is the central headquarters for both Toronto Fire and Toronto Paramedic Services.
+There are four division commanders (Paul O’Brien, Robert Hewson, John Carson and John Davidson), each based in their respective commands: north, east, south and west.

 List of chiefs

 Toronto Fire Services chiefs have been promoted from within the service's ranks – with the exception of Jim Sales, who was Edmonton's fire chief (1988–2000) and Markham fire chief (2000–2001) before serving as a bureaucrat and general manager of the City of Barrie.